 2. Run To The Finish – Strength Training for Runners

 When it comes to strength training for runners, you don’t necessarily need a different workout.
 BUT personally, I’ve found that I get in enough cardio, so I want my strength sessions to largely be weights based and not HIIT style.

-This is a feed I only discovered a few months ago, but fell in love quickly.
+This is a Instagram account I discovered last year and fell in love quickly.
 They put the entire workout on their feed and with every move show you what muscle is being worked (or more accurately what muscle you should be working to help you do the moves right).

 I don’t love that I have to rate every class when I finish to get to anything else, so um I just close the app.
 And I find it really weird they have “toning” and “strength” as separate workouts…it’s the same thing.

 - Easy to select from different lengths of workouts

 If you want a progressive program to really follow for progress, you will need to pay for the Pro version.

 5. Melissa Kendter – Hybrid Training